kelloggm/cs-490-website/project-plan.md

 Your work breakdown should take the format of a simple textual list.

 ## Submission
-Your project plan should be submitted as a single PDF in GradeScope to the assignment "Preliminary Project Plan."
+Your project plan should be submitted as a single PDF in Canvas to the assignment "Preliminary Project Plan."
-Each team submits a single document to GradeScope: when uploading the submission, GradeScope will ask you who your teammates are, and then will associate this submission with every member of your team.
+Each team submits a single document to Canvas: when uploading the submission, your teams should already be present in Canvas.
 Be sure to tag your team mates.
 The assignment is due by the end of February 21, AoE.

 ## Grading